hellosign/hellosign-java-sdk-demo/README.md

 1. Go wild!

 ## Handling callback events
-Take a look at the class `ExampleCallbackServlet` to see an example of handling callback events in Java.
-This servlet will be initialized when jetty starts and is configured in the file `src/test/webapp/WEB-INF/web.xml`.
+Take a look at  [ExampleCallbackServlet.java](ExampleCallbackServlet.java) to see an example of handling callback events in Java.
+This servlet will be initialized when jetty starts and is configured in [web.xml](web.xml).

 # License
 ```